 Tire Width

-According to road.cc, the common standard was 23mm tires, but it slowly changed to 25mm tires.
-Nowadays, road bikes are designed to fit 28mm and sometimes even wider tires.
+According to road.cc, the standard was 23mm tires, but it gradually shifted to 25mm.
+Nowadays, road bikes are designed to fit 28mm tires and sometimes even wider.

 I recommend you do a few experiments and test rides with various tire widths inflated to different pressures to find which one best suits you.